AndreasExner/AgentsHackathon/Setup/Sandbox environment setup guide.md

+# Agents Hackathon

-# Sandbox environment setup guide
+## Sandbox environment setup guide

 You can access the environment by using a W365 desktop (recommended) or a separate (Edge) browser profile.